Email FacebookTwitterMenu burgerClose thin

 3. Falling Behind on Bills

-Many lenders use the FICO scoring model, and submitting just one check after the due date can knock quite a few points off your credit score.
-If history shows that you can’t pay your bills on time, your lender will likely assume that you’ll make late mortgage payments too.
+Work on improving, and protecting, your credit before you try to get a mortgage.
+That means that you don’t want to do anything that could potentially hurt your score, like missing bill payment deadlines.
+Many lenders use the FICO scoring model.
+Submitting just one check after the due date can knock quite a few points off your credit score.
+If history shows you can’t pay your bills on time, your lender likely assumes you’ll make late mortgage payments too.

 4. Maxing out Credit Cards